k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/02_jobs_flow_and_status.md

 Each instance of Fabric runtime server (Fabric node) comprises the dedicated Java logic and classes responsible to handle any Job's lifecycle.
 Among these classes, the following are particularily significant in the process:
 - JobsExecutor - managing the Job's execution and transitions between the different stages, including a multiple retry mechanism when necessary.
 - JobsScheduler - managing the node ownership of a specific Job waiting in the queue.
-- JobsReconcile - handling the re-allocation of Jobs to a new Fabric node, if the one dedicated through affinity or allocated by Cassandra, is not reachable.
+- JobsReconcile - handling the re-allocation of Jobs to a new Fabric node, if the one dedicated through affinity or allocated by the System DB, is not reachable.

 ## **Job Execution Resiliency**